 We are proud of the many ways our new hybrid educational model will provide an extraordinary education while advancing Webb’s mission and values.
-The flexible model offers an on-campus experience (boarding and day), and also an innovative and robust learning program (online) for students who chose it for reasons of travel delays and restrictions or because they feel it is the best program option for them as school begins in the fall.
+The flexible model offers an on-campus experience (boarding and day) and an innovative and robust learning program (online) for students who chose it for reasons of travel delays and restrictions or because they feel it is the best program option for them as school begins in the fall.

 As part of the program, every Webb student will create a personalized learning plan.
-Working with students and families, plan coordinators will identify student-learning goals, assist students in navigating Webb’s offerings, provide off-campus students with connections to local resources, and work closely with advisors to ensure students are thriving.
+Working with students and families, plan coordinators will identify student-learning goals, assist students in navigating Webb’s offerings, provide off-campus students with connections to local resources and work closely with advisors to ensure students are thriving.

 Webb faculty and staff will be dedicating a significant portion of the summer months to preparing the campus for students to return and to further developing our new hybrid model.